The Hiltonian Society NPC (‘Society’)

 The Protection of Information Act No. 4, 2013 (‘Act’) Privacy Notice

-This Notice explains how we obtain, use and disclose your personal information in accordance with the requirements of the Act.
+This statement explains how we obtain, use and disclose your personal information in accordance with the requirements of the Act.
 The Hiltonian Society NPC and The Old Hiltonian Club are committed to protecting your privacy and to ensure that your personal information (PI) is collected and used properly, lawfully and transparently.

 Principles of Collection